Koszul self duality of manifolds: Ching's conjecture

 \section{Ching's conjecture}

-In Ching's thesis \cite{ching_2005}, he showed that the Goodwillie derivatives of the identity are equivalent, as a symmetric sequence, to the spectral Lie operad $\mathrm{lie}:=K(\mathrm{com})$, and later that the derivatives of functors $\mathrm{Top}_* \rightarrow \mathrm{Sp}$ are canonically equivalent to right modules over the spectral Lie operad.
-These observations were eventually fully incorporated into the theory of Goodwillie calculus on $(\mathrm{Top}_*,\wedge)$ to produce an elegant theory relating Koszul duality to Goodwillie calculus \cite{arone_ching_2011}.
+In Ching's thesis \cite{ching_2005}, he lifted the algebraic theory of Koszul duality to operads in spectra.
+In particular, he defined a contravariant functor $K:\mathrm{Operad}(\mathrm{Sp},\wedge) \rightarrow \mathrm{Operad}(\mathrm{Sp},\wedge) $, reviewed in Section \ref{sec:koszul}, and showed that the Goodwillie derivatives of the identity are equivalent, as a symmetric sequence, to the spectral Lie operad $\mathrm{lie}:=K(\mathrm{com})$.
+Later, it was shown that $\partial_*\mathrm{Id}$ forms an operad and the aforementioned equivalence is one of operads.
+Simultaenously, it was shown the derivatives of functors $\mathrm{Top}_* \rightarrow \mathrm{Sp}$ form right modules over $\partial_* \mathrm{Id}$.
+These observations were incorporated into the theory of Goodwillie calculus to produce an elegant theory relating Koszul duality to Goodwillie calculus \cite{arone_ching_2011}.